 Can you eat samphire raw?

-You can eat marsh samphire raw – but it is salty – so I’d tend to just stick to adding a little finely chopped to salads as flavouring rather than a main ingredient.
+You can eat it raw – but it is salty – so I’d tend to just stick to adding a little finely chopped to salads as flavouring rather than a main ingredient.

 How do you cook samphire quickly?

-Boil samphire in water with no added salt for around 3-4 minutes.
+Boil it in water with no added salt for around 3-4 minutes.
 Or sauté in butter for around the same time.